 San Mateo County Parks has completed the development of a Park and Recreational Needs Assessment for the Mid-Coast region of the County.
 This process included a telephone poll of 402 County residents (conducted by Strategy Research Institute) that also had a "stratified" component to focus on the collective needs of residents in five unincorporated communities: El Granada, Miramar, Montara, Moss Beach and Princeton.
-In addition, the planning and landscape architecture firm of Callander and Associates was engaged to conduct a community participation process that has included two community meetings, a number of stakeholder interviews and analysis of the census data for the Mid-Coast area.
+In addition, the planning and landscape architecture firm of Callander Associates was engaged to conduct a community participation process that has included two community meetings, a number of stakeholder interviews and analysis of the census data for the Mid-Coast area.
 Callander also analyzed the National Recreation and Park Association standards for Levels of Service to determine need based on the current and projected populations and relate that to what is needed in the Mid-Coast area for current residents as well as projected out for the next 20 years.
-The Needs Assessment recommends that the Board of Supervisors adopt a goal of 6 acres per 1000 population for the Mid-Coast Area.
+The Needs Assessment recommends that the Board of Supervisors adopt a goal of 6 acres per 1000 population for the Mid-Coast area.

 - Based on current development, 55% of the allowable build out has been completed - Based on current projected build out, the current population of the Mid-Coast area will increase by approximately 45% (from 10,237 to 18,718) - Local publicly provided recreation facilities in the Mid-Coast are nonexistent - Based on Level of Service (LOS) calculations, the Mid-Coast area requires 42 acres of suitable land to fulfill its current local recreation need and 104 acres to fulfill the local recreation need at build out - The County has recently negotiated an agreement to acquire Mirada Surf, a 49-acre parcel of land at the south end of El Granada that spans Highway 1.
 Thirty-four acres on the east side of the highway are now in County ownership.
 The County also has an option to acquire the remaining 15 acres located on the west side of Highway 1.
 No planning for the site has yet been done.
-Until options, including site constraints (such as possible wetlands) are evaluated, it is not known what portions may be available to serve any of the needs identified in the Assessment underway.
+Until options, including site constraints (such as possible wetlands) are evaluated, it is not known for certain what portions may be available to serve any of the needs identified in the Assessment underway.
+There is an area of fairly flat land on the eastern portion of the property that may be suitable for location of a community center/gymnasium and/or sports fields.